Current PhD Candidates & Students

 My research interests include natural disaster risk perception, preparedness, and other factors influencing the two variables.
 I am currently focused on the Great Eastern Japan Earthquake and how risk perception and preparedness have changed after experiencing, or not experiencing, the disaster.
 My training is in gerontology, and I received my MPH from Columbia University with a concentration in Aging and Society.
 I have received my Bachelor’s degrees from UC Davis.

-My research interests include mental health and its health services utilization, aging and dementia, and health inequality.
-I am especially interested in the time-serious evidence and trajectory of health outcomes and health services performance.
-I completed my MPH degree at Yale School of Public Health in the Health Policy track, with a research thesis on “Early Life Environments and Health Inequality among Chinese and American Older Adults: Comparative Evidence from Machine Learning.”
+Huo’s research interests include mental health and its health services utilization, aging and dementia, and health inequality.
+She is especially interested in the time-serious evidence and trajectory of health outcomes and health services performance.
+Huo completed her MPH degree at Yale School of Public Health in the Health Policy track, with a research thesis on “Early Life Environments and Health Inequality among Chinese and American Older Adults: Comparative Evidence from Machine Learning.

 - Los Angeles Basin CSU Minority Health and Health Disparities Research Training Program (MHRT)